UNICEF Canada: 360° immersive experience

 UNICEF 360° started with a small test in Canada but now the app is available globally.
 It is a powerful tool that has been incorporated in almost all aspects of UNICEF's development: major donors, one-to-one fundraising, direct mail, special events, even retention.

-It has reinvigorated the UNICEF brand in many ways, created earned media and PR opportunities, but most notable of all UNICEF saw a lift of 73 per cent in donations when they incorporated VR content into their one-to-one (face-to-face) fundraising efforts.
-One in six people pledged donations after watching the video, twice the normal rate
+It has reinvigorated the UNICEF brand in many ways, created earned media and public relations opportunities, but most notable of all UNICEF saw a lift of 73 per cent in donations when they incorporated VR content into their one-to-one (face-to-face) fundraising efforts.
+One in six people pledged donations after watching the video, which was twice the normal rate.